cyplo/resume/README.md

 * ["Tor and what it's good for"](https://github.com/cyplo/talks/tree/master/tor_for_beginners)
 * ["Erlang for the .Net people"](https://github.com/erlang-wroclaw/erlang_tech_night) - introduction to Erlang with some live coding by me and my friend Fabian
 * ["Anatomy of a debugger"](https://prezi.com/hzvnsznfkgwj/anatomy-of-the-debugger/)  - very high-level overview of how debugging works
+* SMD soldering
+* Start your journey with 3D printing

 ##More to read
 I like building tools.
 Be they physical or software.
 Something that lasts.